Gi11i4m/mac-config/README.md

 # Gillimac

-Running these commands will extract all of the code blocks from this README to README.sh and run it to configure MacOS according to my personal preferences.
+> Run these commands to extract all `bash` code blocks from this README to `README.sh`, then run `README.sh` to configure MacOS according to my personal preferences.

 ```sh
 perl extract-scripts.pl > README.sh